-Add flair and family favorites to your Easter menu with 35 favorites that we turn to for fabulous Easter cooking, baking, eating, and celebrating!
+My 35 Lebanese Easter Recipes add flair and family favorites to your Easter and spring menus.
+We turn to these for special Lebanese Easter cooking, baking, eating, and celebrating!

 It has always struck me that the first thing that happens whenever someone walks up the front steps and enters the home of anyone in my family, they are welcomed with a tall glass of ice water.
 It’s our pineapple, our refreshment.
 As my father used to say: don’t even ask them.
 Just put the glass out there, and watch what happens (they’ll drink).
 That he anticipated a need was a simple, but true, satisfaction.

 Many of you have been here on my blog from the start, and a great many of you have just walked up the front steps recently.
 Old and new friends, welcome.
 I am honored every day to share in our love for fresh and heritage Lebanese recipes, good stories, and beautiful photography—it’s my way of handing you a tall drink of water, in hopes you’re refreshed, in hopes you’ll come back often.